 WallStreetZen balances powerful analysis with ease of use.
 It was designed specifically for part-time investors who are also serious about doing their due diligence before buying a stock.

-The best way to highlight what makes WallStreetZen uniquely powerful is with a few examples, but if you’d prefer to just explore the tool yourself, you can head over to WallStreetZen and start looking up stocks you care about.
+The best way to highlight what makes WallStreetZen uniquely powerful is with a few examples, but if you’d prefer to just explore the tool yourself, you can head over to WallStreetZen and start your trial today.

 Back to examples – let’s just start with the most popular financial ratio – price to earnings.